Laura Lashes Cuba, Expected To Become Hurricane By US Landfall - UrduPoint

 Heavy rainfall and flash flooding also hit Jamaica and the Cayman Islands.

-However, Storm Laura has done its worst damage so far in Haiti, killing nine people over the weekend.
+However, Storm Laura has done its worst damage so far in Haiti, killing at least 20 people, including a baby and an 8-year-old child.

 The storm also killed four in the Dominican Republic's capital Santo Domingo, said the country's Center of Emergency Operations.